 To do this, I created a default notebook called “Inbox” within Evernote.
-Every new note goes into the Inbox, and once or twice I day I process all the notes in the notebook.
+Every new note goes into the Inbox, and once or twice I day I process all the records in the notebook.

 As a college student, I’ve got a ton of notes, handouts, tests, papers, and general stuff to deal with.
 To deal with it all, I created a notebook called “School.”
-Then, I created a tag for each individual class, and everything associated with that class goes in the School notebook, and gets tagged with the proper class.
-That way, I can look through my notebook easily, and find all my notes and information, which makes everything from studying to writing papers a whole lot easier.
+Then, I created a tag for each class, and everything associated with that type goes in the School notebook and gets tagged with the proper type.
+That way, I can look through my notebook quickly, and find all my notes and information, which makes everything from studying to writing papers a whole lot easier.

-Writing is much easier when I have a storage of ideas to look at and reference – that’s a cinch with Evernote.
+Writing is much more comfortable when I have a storage of ideas to look at and reference – that’s a cinch with Evernote.

-My journal’s really more of a “Note to Self” section, but it’s worked really well for me, dealing with the things that take up space in my brain.
+My journal’s more of a “Note to Self” section, but it’s worked well for me, dealing with the things that take up space in my brain.

 Grocery lists.
 Bands to check out.
 Movies to watch.
 Gift ideas.
-These are all lists I update constantly, and might need available at any given moment.
+These are all lists I update regularly and might need available at any given moment.
 That’s why I created a Notebook in Evernote called “Lists.”
-All these lists, and more, go into that notebook, and are always accessible via any of Evernote’s many platforms (most often my Windows Mobile phone).
+All these lists, and more go into that notebook and are always accessible via any of Evernote’s many platforms (most often my Windows Mobile phone).
 Using Evernote’s ability to create checkboxes, I can make these lists, and check things off as I do or buy them.
 Grocery shopping without a list is bad news – thankfully, I don’t have to do it anymore.

 Another school-friendly use, this one’s also applicable to anyone.
-If you’re doing research for a given project, create a notebook for it.
+If you’re researching a given project, create a notebook for it.
 When you find quotes, or interesting tidbits, or just things you want to reference, put them all into Evernote – adding notes is easy, and there’s even a Web clipper extension available for Firefox.
-I do this for papers, and it’s a great practice – it makes searching for information easier, puts all my research and sources in one place, and I can find and use all my research easier without having to hunt for information all over the Web.
+I do this for papers, and it’s a great practice – it makes searching for information more accessible, puts all my research and sources in one place, and I can find and use all my research easier without having to hunt for news all over the Web.

-I created a Notebook in Evernote called “Files,” and a number of tags based on things I frequently file – receipts, statements, handouts, and the like.
+I created a Notebook in Evernote called “Files,” and some tags based on things I frequently file – receipts, statements, handouts, and the like.
 Everything gets added and tagged, and then is incredibly easy to find.

 There’s a ton more that can be done with Evernote – the beauty of it is that it’s a massively customizable, universally-available way of managing all the information in your life.